usagov/usagov-2021/bin/snapshot-backups/README-DR.md

         bin/deploy/includes

-Specifically the functions *assertSpace,  spaceCCIContainerTag* and *createSpaceAssertedBackupTag* for details of how the *stw* (snapshoot tool wrapper) script assembles the backup tag, and asserts that the currect space matches the arguments provided to *stw*
+Specifically the functions *assertSpace,  spaceCCIContainerTag* and *createSpaceAssertedBackupTag* for details of how the *stw* (snapshot tool wrapper) script assembles the backup tag, and asserts that the currect space matches the arguments provided to *stw*

 ## Snapshot restore using helper